 Padi Igguthappa Temple, dedicated to Igguthappa is the most important deity of Kodavas and Kul Devta of the of Kodagu or Coorg.
 In ancient times, he was probably the God of rain and crop.
-The crop being the basis of survival and rain being the survival of crops makes sense.
+The crop being the basis of survival of humans and rain being the survival of crops makes sense.
 The first crop of Paddy is still offered to the lord every year at this temple by the local farmers.
 After this, the harvest festival called Puttari officially begins in the Coorg region.

 Igguthappa Temple, Madikeri